dragosescukiwi21/sms_ai_chatbot/README.md

 2. Create a `conversations` database in your project containing `sender`, `incoming_msg`, `outgoing_msg` and `phoneid` for text columns. `phoneid` refers to the phone's Android ID from which the messages are being sent.
 2. Create a `ai_status` with `phone_number` (text), `is_active` (bool) for columns.
 This refers to the `phone_number`'s ability to generate and send AI responses.
 If the AI response is turned off, the interface will display an empty message blob and the phone will not send any message.

+### Automate set-up

+1. Download sms_bot.flo and the `Automate` application from the Play Store.
+2. Give all permissions to the app and start the flow.
+If you wish to loop this process and listen for SMS indefinitely, you may have to connect the `SMS Send` "Ok" parameter to the `SMS Incoming` "In" parameter

 ## Quick Start with Docker

 1. Clone this repository